aovabo/blogger/testdata/posts/first.md

 Burkina Faso set up the first Data Protection Authority (DPA) in Africa in 2007.
 Cape Verde, despite being the first African country to enact a data protection law, only established a physical DPA in 2015 when its first set of privacy commissioners were appointed.
 At present, Africa is home to 24 data protection authorities.

-Experience from African countries shows a disparity between passing data protection laws, setting a commencement date, and ultimately enforcing them – with enforcement proving to be the most challenging.

 ## Current Status of the Malabo Convention Ratification
 As of 12 May 2023, the AU's latest status list on the Malabo Convention includes the following 15 states as having ratified the Convention: